 Welcome to the Shiloh Museum of Ozark History!
 We strive to be welcoming and accessible to all visitors.
-Our efforts to make our exhibits, programs, website, and other digital media accessible are always evolving, and we welcome feedback at any time about how we can accommodate our visitors in the best ways possible.
+Our efforts to make our exhibits, programs, website, and other digital media accessible are always evolving.
+Because of this we welcome feedback at any time about how we can accommodate our visitors in the best ways possible.
 Please contact us if you have questions or need help planning your visit.

 The museum bathrooms are both wheelchair and family-accessible.